avacordero90/Fury/README.md

 					1. close ticket *
 					2. kick user from verify server *
 	5. configurable from online dashboard?
-* IF DISCORD API ALLOWS THIS
-** RESEARCH NEEDED

 ## Usage:

 	default prefix: f.

-	f.help : DMs you the help menu f.start : begin your journey!
+	f!help : DMs you the help menu

+	f!interview setup : sets up the interview system in your server f!interview start : starts an interview

+	f!backup create : creates a backup of your server members f!backup restore : restores a backup by sending invites